rafaeljusto/toglacier/README.md

 go get -u github.com/rafaeljusto/toglacier
 ```

-If you are thinking that is a good idea to encrypt some sensitive tool
+If you are thinking that is a good idea to encrypt some sensitive parameters and
-parameters and want to improve the security, is a good idea to replace the
+want to improve the security, you should replace the numbers of the slices in
-numbers of the slices in the function `passwordKey` of the `encpass.go` file for
+the function `passwordKey` of the `encpass.go` file for your own random numbers.
-your random numbers.
 Remember to compile the tool again (`go install`).

 As this program can work like a service/daemon (start command), in this case you
 should run it in background.
 It is a good practice to also add it to your system